Incognito (game show): Gameplay

-The final round was a series of quiz wheels & puzzle wheels but this time the contestant lost 10 points for giving a wrong answer, this round was played until a time up siren sounded meaning it was the end of the game.
+The final round was a series of quiz wheels and puzzle wheels, but this time a contestant could lose ten points for giving a wrong answer.
+This round was played until a time up siren sounded, meaning it was the end of the game.

-The contestant with the most points was the winner and moved to the next round of the programme while the losing contestants went home with a dictionary and an Incognito polo shirt.
+The contestant with the most points was the winner and moved to the next round of the programme, while the losing contestants went home with a dictionary and an Incognito polo shirt.